Laboratory Occupancy/Vacancy Policy

 Vacating Laboratory User

-- When vacating a laboratory all chemical containers must be removed by the vacating group; either taken to the new location or coordinated with SRM Chemical Safety for removal and disposal.
+- When vacating a laboratory all chemical containers must be removed by the vacating group; either taken to the new location or coordinated with the SRM Hazardous Materials Manager for removal and disposal.
 Simply leaving chemicals in the room creates a potential risk of regulatory penalty.

 - All horizontal surfaces where chemicals have been used or stored as well as the fronts and sides of cabinets and under lab benches will be washed by the vacating group with a soap solution followed by a water rinse.
 This wash/rinse procedure should proceed from the highest areas in the room to the lowest.